clami66/AF_cache/README.md

 </details>

 <details>
-<summary>AlphaFold2 template DBs are already on the system</summary>
+<summary>Using AlphaFold2 template DBs that are already on the system</summary>
 If template DBs (`pdb_mmcif`, `pdb_seqres`) are already on the system, these can be used to avoid downloading an extra copy.

 1. Set the correct paths inside `nextflow.config`